44 Best Online Proofreading Jobs To Make Money

 They require an average proofreading speed of 1,000 – 1,500 words per hour with a relevant graduate degree preferred.

-Wordy provides proofreading services for a fixed fee, and accepts freelancers at all levels of experience (the more experienced you are, the more likely you are to win jobs).
+Wordy provides online proofreading services for a fixed fee, and accepts freelancers at all levels of experience (the more experienced you are, the more likely you are to win jobs).

 Writer’s Relief is an author submission service, offering a range of services to help authors get published (including editing and proofreading).